Closings and cancellations following the September 11 attacks: Bridges and tunnels

 For at least a full day after the attacks, bridges and tunnels to Manhattan were closed to non-emergency traffic in both directions.
 Among other things, this interrupted scheduled deliveries of food and other perishables, leading to shortages in restaurants.
-From September 27, 2001, one-occupant cars were banned from crossing into Lower Manhattan from Midtown on weekday mornings in an effort to relieve some of the crush of traffic in the city (the morning rush hour lasts from 5:30 a.m. to noon), caused largely by the increased security measures and closure of major vehicle and transit crossings.
+Most of these reopened, fully or partially, by September 14, but vehicles were subject to security checks, and the eastbound Holland Tunnel remained closed until October 15 because of its proximity to the World Trade Center site.